viamrobotics/docs/docs/extend/modular-resources/configure.md

 {{% /tab %}}
 {{% /tabs %}}

-### Configure your modular resource
+### Configure a modular resource

-Once you have configured a module as part of your robot configuration, you can add any number of the resources that the module makes available to your robot by adding new components or services configured with your modular resources' [model](/extend/modular-resources/key-concepts/#models).
+Once you have added a local module to your robot, you can add any number of the resources provided by that module to your robot by adding new components or services that make use of your modular resources' [model](/extend/modular-resources/key-concepts/#models).

 The following properties are available for modular resources: